Today, we’re gonna learn how to make Story B mirror Story A.

 The A-Story is your main narrative and dramatic core of a movie or episode.
 Therefore, it must feature your main character(s) presented with a problem they must overcome… or Intention/Obstruction as Aaron Sorkin would say.

 A-Stories are generally seen through the eyes of the protagonist.
 In police procedurals, this will be the main character(s) solving the case of the week… a murder in CSI, a monster of the week in The X-Files.

 The B-Story is a parallel storyline (or “thread”) which can follow primary or secondary characters.
 Its job is to add depth and meaning.
 In a police procedural, it may be a detective’s home life (think Luther’s divorce) or it may provide a different perspective of events through different eyes.
 B-Stories are vital, if for no other reason than enabling you to cut away from the main story thread.

 The C-Story (also called a “runner“) can serve two purposes – it often provides light relief or can take the form of ongoing series arcs which pay off further down the line.
 There can also be D, E and F Stories and even A/A/A stories, where, according to The Good Guys writer, Rick Muirragu, “an episode with A/A/A stories is an episode in which three characters have storylines that all have equal weight in the episode.
 No one story fills the episode; they all equally fill the episode,” but ABC is the most common.

 ALWAYS HAVE YOUR STORY B MIRROR STORY A

 Back to South Park S21E01, which doesn’t have a C-Story.
-We open with Story A (though it could be argued A and B have been flipped in this episode due to the amount of screen time) with Cartman et al having fun and laughing their butts off instructing Amazon’s Alexa to say rude, childish words, until they are interrupted by Cartman’s girlfriend, Heidi.
+We open with Story A (though it could be argued A and B have been flipped in this episode) with Cartman et al having fun and laughing their butts off instructing Amazon’s Alexa to say rude, childish words until they are interrupted by Cartman’s girlfriend, Heidi.
 She wants to talk about their relationship but Cartman gets angry and blames her for humiliating him in front of his friends.